14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case I: axial acceleration

-As discussed in \cite{boccelli2021moment}, the maximum\hyp{}entropy solution is generally more expensive than the Euler solution.
-However, for the present case, the pure acceleration problem is such that the solution does not cross the Junk line in moment space.
-This implies that convective fluxes do not become singular and the system wave speeds do not diverge.
-Ultimately, the computational cost of the maximum\hyp{}entropy system is a few times more expensive than the Euler equations, remaining roughly in the same order of magnitude.
-The only numerical difficulties may happen in the region of zero velocity (axial position $x\approx0.004~\si{m}$), where the ion velocity is expected to reverse.
+As mentioned, the maximum-entropy method is generally more expensive than the Euler equations.
+However, for the present case, the problem appears to be rather simple: in most of the domain, the solution does not cross the Junk line.
+There is some exception near the left boundary, around the artificial region of zero velocity, but this did not play any major role.
+Since the solution stays rather far from the Junk line, the fluxes do not become singular and the system wave speeds do not diverge.
+Ultimately, the maximum-entropy system is approximately 5--10 times more expensive than the Euler equations.
+The only numerical difficulties may happen in the region where the ion bulk velocity reverses (axial position $x\approx0.004~\si{m}$).
+For a further discussion of the computational costs associated to the maximum-entropy method, see Section~\ref{sec:computational-efficiency}.